rbdatadr/tidydata/CodeBook.md

 ## Attribute Information:

 The dataset.txt file contains 180 rows, and 68 columns.
-Each provides average values of mean and standard deviation of the measured values reported in the original data set, for each f the 30 subjects and each of the six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).
+Each column provides average values of the mean and standard deviation of the measurements reported in the original data set.
+Each row corresponds to a subject (out of 30) and an activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING).

 #### The following is the complete list of the attributes: